The Care Act - an overview

 The Skills for Care website have produced various resources which explain the main aims of the Care Act; although aimed mainly at care professionals they also serve as a good introduction to the Act for members of the public:

-The Local Government Association have produced a factsheet called Getting in on the Act with a summary of all the main changes, and also have a page on their website with a brief summary of these changes.
+The Local Government Association have produced a factsheet called Getting in on the Act with a summary of all the main changes.

 The Which website offers independent advice on all aspects of Elderly Care.